dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 interantional world order du jour: BRICS/AIIB/NDB/CIPS (BANC).
 BANC is yet another system whose outlines are in place, which indicates the orchestration of sophisticated plots against America.
-Furthermore, Their CIPS payment system allows terrorists to subvert wester anti-terrorism laws that protect us against terror groups utilizing wire-transfer.
+Furthermore, their CIPS payment system allows terrorists to subvert western anti-terrorism laws that protect us against terror groups utilizing wire-transfer.
 In general, asians have an incentive to work together, but the Japanese do not want to become subservient to the Chinese.